Olethreutinae

 (NCBI-index: 1.594330)

-Because of the clouds, it was still pleasant to stay in the heathland of a beautiful nature reserve, but as soon as the clouds disappeared the temperature rose quickly.
-The disadvantage is that insects are also more active and are not easy to photograph.
+Because of the clouds, staying in the heathland of a beautiful nature reserve was still pleasant, but as soon as the clouds disappeared, the temperature rose quickly.
+The disadvantage is that insects are also more active and cannot photograph easily.
 This also applies to the granite leaf roller (Phiaris schulziana), but with a lot of patience, I eventually succeeded.
 With its reddish-brown forewings with black speckles, thin white transverse bands, and small dots, this micromoth is almost unnoticeable.
-The flight period is in one generation from June to August and the wingspan is 17-25mm.
+The flight period is in one generation from June to August, and the wingspan is 17-25mm.
 Host plant: Heather and Crowberry.
 Dutch name: Granietbladroller.
 Frisian name:

 Flying period: